FrankN88/FrankN88-first_milestone_new/README.md

 Each page of the website features a consistent responsive navigational system:
 - The **Header** contains a conventionally placed **logo** in the top left of the page (whereby by clicking this will redirect users back to the home page) and **navigation bar** in the top right of the page.
-- On smaller screens, the navigation bar collapses into a **toggler** icon whereby clicking it will reveal the navigation and social links.
+- On smaller screens, the navigation bar collapses into a **toggler** icon whereby clicking it will reveal the navigation links.
 - The **Footer** and the elements inside it (Social links and contacts) act responsively on smaller screens and it look as normal on bigger screens.

 ## Technologies Used